Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 A quick Pho tip: If you’re looking for a nearby Pho restaurant on Google Maps, try typing in “Phở” instead of “Pho.”
 The language lettering makes the difference, and many of those spots with Vietnamese letters are local favorites!

-After trying plenty of spots during my month’s visit, here are my favorite Pho restaurants in the city; I recommend you try as many as you can when you visit!
+After trying numerous spots during my month-long visit, here are my favorite Pho restaurants in the city.
+I recommend trying as many as you can when you visit!

 Pho Thin Bo Ho